sroze/fossil/README.md

 curl -N --http2 -H "Accept: text/event-stream" http://localhost:8080/consumer/{name}/stream?matcher=%2Fvisits%2F%2A -vvv
 ```

-When the consumer is done with one (or multiple if you want to batch), acknowledges the message(s) by sending
+When the consumer is done with one (or multiple if you want to batch), commit its offset by sending
-the latest known event number to the `/consumer/{name}/ack` endpoint:
+the latest known event number to the `/consumer/{name}/commit` endpoint:
 ```
-curl -X PUT -H 'Last-Event-Id: 123' http://localhost:8080/consumer/{name}/ack
+curl -X PUT -H 'Last-Event-Id: 123' http://localhost:8080/consumer/{name}/commit
 ```

 ### Delete or replace an event